Skip to content

 If using a tumble dryer, set it to a low heat with a high fan speed and rotate the items regularly to ensure even drying.

-Giving your washing an extra spin cycle before hanging them can also be beneficial to remove excess water.
+Giving your washing an extra spin or rinse cycle before hanging them can also be beneficial to remove excess water.

 Clothes Washing Techniques to Prevent Damp Smells